ad-hok/weather-miniapp/README.md

 # weather-miniapp
 A tiny app that shows weather of the 5 next days

+## Installation
+Clone this repo and

+    npm i

 ## Available Scripts

 In the project directory, you can run: